-In addition to this, in the cgs system density is measured in gram per cubic centimetre (g/cm3).
+In addition to this, in the cgs system density is measured in grams per cubic centimetre (g/cm3).

 Applications of Density in Real Life

-Many applications of density are there in our real-life like a few examples are in pipe design, shipbuilding, helium balloons, weight distribution in the airplane, and the fact that ice floats on water.
+Many applications of density are there in our real-life, life a few examples are in pipe design, shipbuilding, helium balloons, weight distribution in the aeroplane, and the fact that ice floats on water.

 - The knowledge of the densities of two substances helps you in separation techniques.
-For example, separation of oil from water.
-Leakage of an oil tank in the ocean then oil drops start to float on the water due to their less density in the water.
+For example, the separation of oil from water.
+If there is a leakage of an oil tank in the ocean then oil drops start to float on the water due to less density than the water.

 - Another well-known application of density is determining whether an object will float on water or not.
 The floating of ships and diving of submarines are due to their density difference.